Graduate Students Course Registration

 Wrong Course Number

-Check to make sure you are inputting the correct course number: either the 4-digit index number or the 10-digit course with section number.
-Check Course Information and Schedule in the Agora Portal for course numbers.
+Check to make sure you are inputting the correct course number: either the 4-digit index number or the subject code and four-digit course number with the two-digit section number.
+Check Course Information and Schedule at www.bc.edu/myservices for course numbers.

 Time Conflict Message